amd/quark-documentation/docs/autoapi/quark/onnx/optimize/index.rst

    A class for optimizations to be applied to onnx model before quantization.

-   :param model: The ONNX model to be optimized.
-   :type model: onnx.ModelProto
-   :param op_types_to_quantize: A list of operation types to be quantized.
-   :type op_types_to_quantize: list
-   :param nodes_to_quantize: A list of node names to be quantized.
-   :type nodes_to_quantize: list
+   Args:
-   :param nodes_to_exclude: A list of node names to be excluded from quantization.
+       model (onnx.ModelProto): The ONNX model to be optimized. op_types_to_quantize (list): A list of operation types to be quantized. nodes_to_quantize (list): A list of node names to be quantized. nodes_to_exclude (list): A list of node names to be excluded from quantization.
-   :type nodes_to_exclude: list

    .. py:method:: convert_bn_to_conv() -> None

       Convert BatchNormalization to Conv.

    .. py:method:: convert_reduce_mean_to_global_avg_pool() -> None

       Convert ReduceMean to GlobalAveragePool.

    .. py:method:: split_large_kernel_pool() -> None